Choosing between Dialpad and JustCall for your business communications often comes down to five questions:

 |---|---|---|---|

-Primary function | Unified communications + AI contact center | Cloud phone system + sales dialer | AI GTM intelligence platform |
+Primary function | Unified communications + AI contact center | Cloud phone system + sales dialer | All-in-one AI GTM Platform |

 Best for | Mid-size to enterprise teams needing unified voice, video, messaging | SMB sales and support teams needing affordable calling + SMS | Sales, marketing, and RevOps teams needing prospect intelligence |

-Starting price | $15/user/month (annual) | $29/user/month (annual) | Custom (free tier available) |
+Starting price | $15/user/month (annual) | $29/user/month (annual) | Free to start with consumption credits based on usage |

 AI capabilities | Proprietary DialpadGPT, real-time coaching, AI Recaps | AI voice agents, call scoring, sentiment analysis | GTM Context Graph, AI-prioritized accounts, GTM Studio plays, AI-drafted outreach |